 3. American Institutions (AI)

 U.S. History, U.S. Constitution, California State and Local Government.
-State law requires all students graduating from a CSU campus to demonstrate knowledge of these three areas, also referred to as the American Institutions and Ideals, the Title 5, or the “state code” requirement.
+State law requires all students graduating from a CSU campus to demonstrate knowledge of these three areas, also referred to as the American Institutions and Ideals, Title 5, or the “state code” requirement.
 Students may complete waiver exams or coursework to satisfy the requirements.
-Consult the General Education Requirements and Courses section for approved courses or the Testing Office for information about the waiver examinations.
-Students should consult an advisor to determine which of the various course combinations are best for their degree objectives.
+Consult the Testing Office for information about the waiver examinations.
+Students should consult an advisor to determine which of the various course combinations are best for their undergraduate major .

 4. Graduation Writing Assessment Requirement (GWAR)

-The CSU Graduation Writing Assessment Requirement (GWAR) states that all students must demonstrate competency in writing skills as a requirement for graduation.
-Information on currently available ways to meet this graduation requirement may be obtained from the Testing Office or Academic Advising and Retention Services (AARS).
-Graduate students should refer to the Graduate Policies - Graduation Writing Assessment Requirement (GWAR) section.
+The CSU Graduation Writing Assessment Requirement (GWAR) states that all students must demonstrate competency in writing skills as a requirement for graduation by completing the following:

 All undergraduate students must satisfy the GWAR by either: